hillaryfraley/setcorrect/content/about/_index.md

 title = "About me"
 +++

 My name is Hillary, and I'm a technical writer and editor.
-Ever since I wrote an employee manual in my first job, I've been fascinated with how documentation can solve problems and make things easier for people.
+Ever since I wrote a manual in my first job, I've enjoyed creating documentation that solves problems and makes things easier for people.

 ![This is me][1]